TENNLab-UTK/framework-open/markdown/processor.md

 ## Parameterization and customization of processors, and the Property_Pack.

 When you create an instance of a processor, you will very likely want to set some parameters.
-For example, when you create an instance of the GNP processor, you may want to set up how neurons leak.
+For example, when you create an instance of the RISP processor, you'll want to set things like its leak mode or whether it stores discrete or floating poitn values.
 You do that by passing a JSON string to the processor's constructor or to the processor's `make()` method (C++ only).

-In most of our applications, when they store a network, they store the JSON used to create the processor that runs the network.
-This is stored in "Associated_Data" of the network, under the key `proc_params`.
+When most of our applications store a network, they store the JSON used to create the processor that runs the network.
+This is stored in `"Associated_Data"` of the network, under the key `proc_params`.
 Then when you want to use that network/processor combination in the application, you do the following:

-- Create an instance of the network from the network file.
 - Create an instance of the processor using the JSON stored in the network file.
 - Load the network onto the processor.
 - Go into the apply-spikes / run / read-output loop.